 Three main program goals are:

-Complete Certificate Hours: 6 weekends of total of 78 hours of class time with 12 hours of personal practice/independent study and an additional 60 hours of required clinical practice hours to earn a 150-hour certificate in Medical Qigong Therapy.
+Complete Program Certificate Hours: 6 weekends of total of 84 hours of class time with 6 hours of personal practice/self-cultivation and an additional 60 hours of required clinical practice hours to earn a 150-hour certificate in Medical Qigong Therapy.
 Each weekend will include group Qigong practice, meditation instruction, lectures, individual and partner work, written assignments and discussions.

 Suzannah Stason, LAc/CMQ/CQT is a licensed acupuncturist, medical qigong therapist and teacher, and meditation practitioner.
 Suzannah has a degree in mind-body health from Stanford University and trained with qigong master and Zen priest Suzanne Friedman, L.Ac/DMQ (China) for over 6 years.
 Suzannah has extensive teaching experience at the American College of Traditional Chinese Medicine, Kaiser Permanente, Atria Senior Living, Breath of the Dao Chinese Medicine Clinic, the San Francisco Buddhist Center and at several private and public events and conferences.
 She is currently adjunct faculty and director of the Medical Qigong Program at the Acupuncture and Integrated Medical College in Berkeley, California.
 Suzannah also runs an acupuncture and medical qigong practice in San Francisco where she also teaches regular public qigong drop-in classes, series, and discussion groups.
 More information on Suzannah and class offerings available at www.mindfulmovementqigong.com.